7 Investing Lessons From Buffett's Sale Of Airlines

-While we one may like to repeat Buffett's quotes to defend their positioning, it is more important to understand his reasoning and underlying principles of decision making.
+While one may like to repeat Buffett's quotes to defend their positioning, it is more important to understand his reasoning and underlying principles of decision making.

 Buffett's 180 degree turn on airlines tells us about how he assesses sudden changes in fundamentals and business outlook.